Concordium/concordium-client/scripts/distributables/windows-build.md

 # Windows build procedure

+The contents of this document is no longer used to build concordium-client.
+However we leave it here since it contains information that is difficult to find elsewhere, and if we ever need to have custom builds of ghc we will need to do something similar to this.

 ## Build custom GHC

 This is needed in order to link against `integer-simple` instead of `integer-gmp`.